25+ BEST Things to Do on Vancouver Island

 1. Visit the Cape Scott Lighthouse

-Hike out to the Cape Scott Lighthouse at the wild northwest tip of Vancouver Island.
+Hike out to the Cape Scott Lighthouse at the wild northwest tip of Vancouver Island – either as its own trip or at the end of the North Coast Trail.
 This area is famous for its winter storms – and waves 70 feet tall have been reported.

 Enjoy beautiful sand beaches and the beauty of camping beside the Pacific Ocean.